 Active Sponsored Projects:

-DOE Biological and Environmental Research – Systems Engineering of Rhodococcus opacus to Enable Production of Drop-in Fuels from Lignocelluloses (2017-2020), in a collaboration with Dr. Gautam Dantas (WashU School of Medicine), Dr. Tae Seok Moon (WashU EECE Department), Dr. Fuzhong Zhang (WashU EECE Department), Dr. Yinjie Tang (WashU EECE Department), and Hector-Garcia Martin (Biosciences, Berkeley Lab).
-Project Role: Characterizing Rhodococcus Opacus metabolism of aromatic compounds and lipid production.
+DOE Biological and Environmental Research – Systems Engineering of Rhodococcus opacus to Enable Production of Drop-in Fuels from Lignocelluloses (2017-2020), in a collaboration with Dr. Gautam Dantas (Wash U School of Medicine), Dr. Tae Seok Moon (Wash U EECE), Dr. Fuzhong Zhang (Wash U EECE), Dr. Yinjie Tang (Wash U EECE), and Hector-Garcia Martin (Biosciences, Berkeley Lab).
+Project Description: Characterizing Rhodococcus Opacus metabolism of aromatic compounds and lipid production.